nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 ﻿# PAKE

-This is a Password Authenticated Key Exchange protocol, which uses symmetric cryptographic algorithms only.
+This is an augmented Password Authenticated Key Exchange protocol, which uses symmetric cryptographic algorithms only.
 Messages are required to be exchanged wrapped by a PFS protocol.
 All used/produced/communicated data IS sensitive!

 In the following pseudo codes there are some common functions being used: